Your Guide to Riding a Bike Later in Life

 Now that you’re older, you’ll want to be more selective in the type of bike you purchase.
 Children’s bikes are notoriously inexpensive and cheap, but bikes for adults tend to have higher price tags.
 You’ll want to make sure you do your research so you don’t end up with a bike that isn’t the right size or type for your needs.

 There are online guides to help you figure out what size of bike will fit your body best.
 You’ll also want to take some time to determine whether you want a standard pedal bike or if you would do better with an electric bike.
+Electric bikes, like those from E-Lux, can be fit and programmed to suit your individual body size and athletic ability.
+E-bikes can be set so to assist you as much or as little as possible.

 Wear the Appropriate Safety Gear